 Instructions

-Add the whole milk to a saucepan set over medium heat.
+Add the whole milk to a saucepan set over medium heat and keep it warm.

-Using a paring knife, split the outer layer of the vanilla bean from the top to end.
-Spread the bean flat and scrape the seeds from both sides.
-Add the seeds to a small dish with 1 tablespoon of warm tap water and stir to loosen them then whisk them into the milk.
-Heat the milk almost to a boil, then remove from the heat and let the vanilla bean steep.
-Add the sugar and stir to dissolve, cool to lukewarm.
+Using a paring knife, split the vanilla bean lengthwise from tip to end.
+Open it flat and scrape out the seeds from both sides.
+Stir the seeds into 1 tablespoon of warm water to loosen them, then whisk into the milk.
+Heat the milk just until it’s almost boiling, remove from the heat, and add the scraped bean pod.
+Let it steep while you stir in the sugar until dissolved.
+Set aside to cool to lukewarm.

 In a large bowl, whisk the egg yolks until pale.
 While continuing to whisk gently, slowly pour the cream into the egg mixture.